-The Athletics Department uses various means to monitor the academic progress of studentathletes including the Academic Progress Rate, the Graduation Success Rate, and the Federal Graduation Rate.
+The Athletics Department uses various means to monitor the academic progress of student-athletes including the Academic Progress Rate, the Graduation Success Rate, and the Federal Graduation Rate.

 Academic Progress Rate.
 The Academic Progress Rate (APR) is a term-by-term calculation of the eligibility and retention of all student-athletes.
-A score of 1000 means every student-athlete on that particular team stayed eligible and returned to school.
+A score of 1000 means every studentathlete on a particular team remained eligible and returned to school.
 Teams lose points for student-athletes who are not eligible and/or are not retained.

 UW-Madison expects all teams to achieve both a single-year and multiyear APR above 930.
 Under NCAA rules, teams must maintain a minimum multiyear APR above 930 to participate in postseason competition.

-The APR for UW-Madison student-athletes exceeded 930 in all sports in both the single-year and multiyear measures.
-Single-year APRs ranged from 944 to 1000, with fifteen of 21 sports teams achieving an APR of 1000.
-Multiyear APRs ranged from 968 to 1000, with three of 21 teams achieving an APR of 1000.
+The multiyear APR for UW-Madison student-athletes exceeded 930 in all sports.
+However, the single-year APR for two sports was below 930.
+Single-year APRs ranged from 913 to 1000, with eleven of 21 sports teams achieving an APR of 1000.
+Multiyear APRs ranged from 960 to 1000, with four of 21 teams achieving an APR of 1000.

-The APR for the three largest revenue generating sports-football, men's basketball, and men's hockey-were 978, 1000, and 991 respectively, for 2016-17.
+The APR for the three largest revenue generating sports-football, men's basketball, and men's hockey-were 1000, 939, and 942 respectively, for 2018-19.